open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 Similarly, if the sampling probability is 1% (drop 99% of spans), the rejection threshold with 5 digits of precision would be (1-0.01) * 2^56 ≈ 71337018784743424 = 0xfd70a400000000.

 We refer to this rejection threshold conceptually as `T`.
 We represent it using the OpenTelemetry TraceState key `th`, where the value is propagated and also stored with each span.
-In the example above, the `th` key has `fd70a00000000` as the value.
+In the example above, the `th` key has `fd70a4` as the value, because trailing zeros are removed.

 See [tracestate handling](./tracestate-handling.md#sampling-threshold-value-th) for details about encoding threshold values.